CoderKee/RenowApp/README.md

 The main implementation can be found in [`Home/listingTabs/ClaimedListing.js`](Home/listingTabs/ClaimedListing.js).

+### Marking as completed

+The author of the listing will have the ability to mark the posting as **Completed**

+On the Claimed Listing tab, users can click "View Details" and the button displayed below will show "Mark as Completed"

+Upon clicking the "Mark as Completed" button, users will be redirected to the **Completed Listings** tab.

 # Create Listing

 The **Create Listing** feature in ReNow allows users to create and post new home service listings, which may include repairs, renovations, installations, and cleaning services.
 This section walks through: